markmoxon/elite-a-source-code-bbc-micro/README.md

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

-Huge thanks are due to Angus Duggan for giving me permission to document his astonishing work in extending Elite; to the original authors of Elite for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
+Huge thanks are due to Angus Duggan for giving me permission to document his work in extending Elite; to the original authors of Elite for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
 You can find more information about this project in the [accompanying website's project page](https://www.bbcelite.com/about_site/about_this_project.html).

 ### A note on licences, copyright etc.